-Unfortunately, there are no optimal dimensions.
 As much as we'd love to give you a formula for calculating the height and width of each cell, column and/or row, there is none.
 It all depends upon the data you're including in the table.
-Generally, the cell with the most content will determine the height and width of the adjacent cells.
-Here are a couple of general guidelines:
+Generally the cell with the most content will determine the height and width of the adjacent cells.
+There are a couple general guidelines, however.

 - The larger the cell contents, the more space you'll want between rows.
-Viewers tend to want space between lines of text to be slightly larger than the font of the text.
+As we discussed in our previous post, viewers tend to want space between lines of text to be slightly larger than the font of the text.
 So if the text is, say 11 points, you'll want at least 13 points from one horizontal line to the next.
 And with tables, you also need to account for the size of the cell borders. - Let the program you're using do as much of the work as possible.
-If you can allow the table-creation tool to automatically set the dimensions according to the cell content, you lessen the risk of data that's squished into too small an area or lost in a sea of blank space. - The most important guideline: Remember to view the output and then try a few adjustments.
+If you can allow that table-creation tool to automatically set the dimensions according to the cell content, you lessen the risk of data that's squished into too small an area or lost in a sea of blank space.

+And the most important guideline: Remember to view the output and then try a few adjustments.
 Here's our table after we tweaked the column sizes through trial and error:

-ID Last Name First Name Title City Country 1 Davolio Nancy Outside Sales Representative and Manager Seattle USA 2 Fuller Fuller Andrew Vice President, Sales Fuller Andrew Vice President, Sales Tacoma USA 3 Leverling Janet Sales Representative Kirkland USA 4 Peacock Margaret Sales Representative Redmond USA 5 Buchanan Steven Sales Manager London UK 6 Suyama Michael Sales Representative London UK 7 King Robert Sales Representative London UK 8 Callahan Laura Inside Sales Coordinator and Manager Seattle USA 9 Dodsworth Anne Sales Representative London UK
+ID Last Name First Name Title City Country 1 Davolio Nancy Outside Sales Representative and Manager Seattle USA 2 Fuller Andrew Vice President, Sales Tacoma USA 3 Leverling Janet Sales Representative Kirkland USA 4 Peacock Margaret Sales Representative Redmond USA 5 Buchanan Steven Sales Manager London UK 6 Suyama Michael Sales Representative London UK 7 King Robert Sales Representative London UK 8 Callahan Laura Inside Sales Coordinator and Manager Seattle USA 9 Dodsworth Anne Sales Representative London UK